 This method creates a Transfer record and updates the sender's and receiver's accounts.
 It makes sense to wrap these operations in a transaction.
 If we fail to deposit money into Alice's account, then we should not withdraw money from Bob's or create an unprocessed Transfer record.
 But let's dive into what's going on in the withdraw and deposit methods.

-class AccountService def self.withdraw!(account, transfer) account.update!(account.balance - transfer.amount) BankWithdrawJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_sender(account.id).deliver_now end def self.deposit!(account, transfer) account.update!(account.balance + transfer.amount) BankDepositJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_receiver(account.id).deliver_now end end
+class AccountService def self.withdraw!(account, transfer) account.update!(balance: account.balance - transfer.amount) BankWithdrawJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_sender(account.id).deliver_now end def self.deposit!(account, transfer) account.update!(balance: account.balance + transfer.amount) BankDepositJob.perform_async(transfer.id) AccountMailer.update_account_balance_for_receiver(account.id).deliver_now end end

 Oh no, these methods don't simply update ActiveRecords!
 They also queue up background jobs and send emails.
 If we fail to update Alice's balance, then all db changes in the transaction are rolled back as expected.
 However, our BankWithdrawJob is already queued up and the email to Bob cannot be unsent.
 In this example, the job will fail because it won't be able to find the transfer, which is a better outcome than actually withdrawing money from Bob's account.
 It’s still not a pleasant experience for Bob who received a notification that didn’t match his account records.